 Recently the International Union of Pure and Applied Chemistry (IUPAC) and the International Union of Geological Sciences (IUGS) convened a task force to decide on an official definition of the year to go in the Système International or SI, the "metric system."
 The exact definition isn't important here, but the symbol they chose, "a," would happen to override geological custom by requiring everyone to use "Ma" (and ka and Ga, etc.) everywhere.
 That would make writing geology papers somewhat harder, but I suppose we could adjust.

-But Nicholas Christie-Blick of Columbia University has looked more deeply at the proposal and cries foul in the current issue of GSA Today.
+But Nicholas Christie-Blick of Columbia University has looked more deeply at the proposal and cries foul in GSA Today.
 He raises a question I'm sympathetic to: How can SI accommodate the year as a "derived unit" when SI rules require that these must be simple powers of base units?
 There's no room in the rules for a derived unit called the year, which would be defined as 31,556,925.445 s.
-Derived units are things like the gram (103 kilogram).
+Derived units are things like the gram (10-3 kilogram).
 If this were a legal dispute, Christie-Blick would be arguing that the year has no standing.

 "Start over," he says, and get buy-in from geologists.
 I agree.